PaologGithub/UrsinaForMobile/README.md

 - **Android Support:** Export and run your Ursina games on Android devices.
 - **Seamless Integration:** Follow detailed instructions and scripts for porting.
+- **Modern Toolchain:** Uses Python 3.13, OpenJDK 21, and up-to-date dependencies.
-- **Community Driven:** Join discussions and issues to help evolve the project.
+- **Community Driven:** Join discussions and report issues to help evolve the project.

 ---